 Veronica Randolph Batterson

-Her earliest memory of drawing is as a first-grader sketching cartoon characters for classmates; a few years later, she won her first art competition.
+Her earliest memory of drawing is as a six-year-old sketching cartoon characters for classmates; a few years later, she won her first art competition.
 At age eighteen, she received her first single lens reflex film camera: a Pentax 35mm.
-Additionally, she obtained her own developing tank for black and white film at the same time, and learned how to make prints in a darkroom.
+Additionally, she obtained her own developing tank for black and white film at that time, and learned how to make prints in a darkroom.
 Her early career in front of the camera as a model later prepared her for what worked as she found herself behind the camera; however, most of her work today is comprised of landscapes, wildlife, and natural settings while using a DSLR camera.

 She studied art at the University of Tennessee, and later graduated with a degree in Communications from the University of Tennessee at Chattanooga.
 Her work experience has been in the fields of broadcast journalism, technical writing, creative writing, copywriting, and she has been a multiple business owner.
 While living in Michigan, she taught journalism classes for elementary-aged school children, and started the school's first student-written newspaper.